Vandalism Charge in Orange County

 What is Vandalism?

 Vandalism is any damage or destruction of personal property which is owned by someone else.
-While vandalism is usually a misdemeanor, a criminal record can have long-lasting effects for jobs, schools and professional licenses.
+While vandalism is usually a misdemeanor, a criminal record can have long-lasting effects on jobs, schools, and professional licenses.

 Penal Code (PC) 594 - Vandalism